-&lt;sup>1Arthur-Merlin games, introduced by Babai [Bab85], are a special type on interactive proofs in which the verifier is restricted to send the outcome of each coin it tosses.
+1Arthur-Merlin games, introduced by Babai [Bab85], are a special type on interactive proofs in which the verifier is restricted to send the outcome of each coin it tosses.
 Such proof systems are also called public coin, and are known to be as expressive as general interactive proofs [GS89].
 We warn that the latter assertion refers to the entire class but not to refined complexity measures such as the total number of bits sent by the prover (considered below).

-tographic protocols), it models the common situation in which communication is more expensive in one direction (e.g., if the prover is a handheld wireless device).
+tographic protocols), it models the common situation in which communication is more expensive in one direction (e.g., if the prover is a hand-held wireless device).

 On one hand, we know of interactive proofs for several "hard" problems (e.g., QUADRATIC NON-RESIDUOSITY [GMR89], GRAPH NONISOMORPHISM [GMW91], and others [GK93, GG00, SV97]) in which the communication from the prover to the verifier is severely bounded (in fact, to one bit).
-On the other hand, no such proof systems were known for NP-complete problems, nor was there any indication of impossibility (except when additional constraints are imposed [GH98]).
-In this work, we provide strong evidence of impossibility.
+On the other hand, laconic provers exist only for problems in BPP^{NP} (resp., BPP in case the proof system is of the public-coin type) [GH98].
+Furthermore, it was conjectured that NP-complete problems cannot have general interactive proofs with laconic provers (but the results in [GH98] fall short of supporting this conjecture).
+In this work, we provide strong support for this conjecture.